 - Take out a sheet of paper and write down all the pros and cons of your decision.

 - Once you make a decision, move forward, and never look back!

 It’s important to remember this piece of advice as well.
 No network marketing company is perfect.
 Every company has issues, whether it be network marketing or anything else.
 Sometimes, things look sexy from a distance, but once you take a closer look, it isn’t what you thought it would be.
 You should follow the advice one of my mentors once gave me:

 Pick the company you want to have your problems with.

 In a nutshell, the grass is greener where you water it.
 Pick the company you want to have your problems with and plant your flag there for the long haul.

 One Last Tip

-There you have it folks.
-These are my thoughts about when to leave a MLM company.
+In conclusion, these are my thoughts about when to leave a MLM company.
 If you’ve ever had to do this before, please share your thoughts and let me know what you think.
+What is your best advice about when to leave a MLM Company?
 I look forward to hearing from you.